 Obviously, the desire for greater earning power is behind many women’s path back to college.
 And these days more than half of the students on a college campus are female, with many of those being over the age of 25.

-Perhaps these questions will help you determine whether going back to school is the right move:
+Perhaps these questions will help you determine whether going back to college is the right move:

 - Would a degree/advanced degree or certification lead to higher pay?